Eligibility for exemptions

 - Every September of each academic year (mostly for RAMQ holders)

-Students who withdraw from their program must request to cancel the Blue Cross Plan by contacting the ISO.
-The Blue Cross Plan will be cancelled based on the date the request is done and students will receive a partial refund.
-Blue Cross Plan cannot be cancelled once the coverage year has ended.
+Students who withdraw from their program must contact the ISO to cancel the Blue Cross Plan.
+The Blue Cross Plan will be cancelled based on the date the request is submitted, and students will receive a partial refund.

 Refunds